 2. To what solution?

-This is where you can start to talk about inbound and the buyer’s journey.
 What is the solution to the problem?
+This is where you can start to talk about inbound and the buyer’s journey in more detail.
 Why is it the right solution?
 How does it solve the problems identified in the first step?
+How will it empower your team to achieve higher levels of service and productivity?

 3. How and with whom?

-If you can get the powers that be to agree on all three—you’re winning!
+If you can get the powers that be to agree on all three steps — you’re winning.

 Making a solid case

-While the above provides an effective skeleton for framing and structuring your argument, it really is just that: the bare bones, so to speak.
-The meatier you can make your argument, the more human it becomes—and the more persuasive.
+While the above framework provides an effective skeleton for structuring your argument, it really is just that: the bare bones, so to speak.
+The meatier you can make your argument, the more human it becomes — and the more persuasive.

 Whether you’re struggling to pin down exactly why your current marketing approach isn’t working or you’d like assistance describing the buyer’s journey, we’re always just a phone call away.

-Chris and Eric know inbound inside out.
-They also love the opportunity to talk to marketing managers about the daily challenges and hurdles they face.
+The team at BabelQuest knows inbound inside out.
+We also love the opportunity to talk to marketing professionals about the daily challenges and hurdles they face.
 (No, really.
 Fix yourself a large coffee first.)

-Most importantly, we're used to having conversations with both marketing managers and business owners.
+We’re used to having conversations with both marketing managers and business owners.
 This means we’re ideally positioned to advise you on what your MD cares about most (hint: it’s rarely just profit) and how to win them over.
+Book a connect call with us today!